RayHightower/RayHightower.com/_posts/2017-09-07-passing-the-chicagoruby-baton.markdown

 ### By the way...

 My position at 8th Light: Director of Sales.
 That's a fancy way to say that I find new clients.
 If your company (or a company that you know) needs custom software, let's talk.
 Our teams at 8th Light do a great job of keeping the client informed and in control throughout the software development process.
-If that approach sounds interesting to you, let's talk.
+If that approach sounds interesting to you, dash me an email and we'll setup a time to talk.
+If you're local, we can grab coffee together.

 Email: [first initial] + [last name] @ 8thlight.com.
 Or Twitter: [@RayHightower](http://twitter.com/rayhightower).